sethvincent/development-environments-for-beginners/manuscript/terminal.md

 The most important thing to keep in mind: don't be afraid of the terminal.

-You can only break your computer from the terminal if you do really weird stuff.
+You can only break your computer using the terminal if you do really weird stuff.

 ## Mac / Linux

 For most purposes, daily activity in the terminal will be the same in Mac and various Linux distros.

-Basic commands include:
+### Basic commands:

 Changing directory: